Gender Pay Gap Statement

 Introduction

-Adica are committed to having a diverse and inclusive culture where all employees are provided with an opportunity to grow, develop and advance their careers regardless of gender.
-We are proud that our workforce is 59% female and that our Executive Leadership Team is 83% female (at the time of the WGEA reporting 2023 submission).
+Adica is committed to having a diverse and inclusive culture where all employees are provided with an opportunity to grow, develop and advance their careers regardless of gender.
+We are proud that our workforce is 55% female and that our Executive Leadership Team is 50% female (at the time of the WGEA reporting 2024 submission).

-In 2023 we were recognised as an Employer of Choice.
-We are also a certified Family Inclusive Workplace and are proud to be a member of the Diversity Council Australia.
+In 2024, we were again recognised as an Employer of Choice.
+We are also a re-certified Family Inclusive Workplace and are proud to be a member of the Diversity Council Australia.

-We have strong policies in place for our working parents, including gender neutral paid parental leave for all parents (14 weeks paid plus paid superannuation on unpaid leave components), a flexible working policy and supported flexible working arrangements for many of our employees.
+We have strong policies in place for our working parents, including gender neutral paid parental leave for all parents (14 weeks paid plus paid superannuation on unpaid leave components), a flexible working policy and supported flexible working arrangements for many of our employees where requested.

-The following gender pay gap report addresses our areas of strength and also our improvement opportunities when it comes to our gender pay gap.
-We are a small organisation in Australia at just 230 employees but we are showing our commitment to reducing our gender pay gap by setting specific targets and actions to demonstrate our commitment to embrace a diverse work force at all levels within Adica.
+The following statement addresses our areas of strength and improvement opportunities when it comes to our gender pay gap.
+We are a small organisation with just 233 employees (at time of reporting), but we are showing our commitment to reducing our gender pay gap by setting specific targets and actions to demonstrate the importance we place on having a diverse and inclusive workforce at all levels within Adica.
+The targets we set back in March 2024 will not show results until the next reporting period, but from some recent analysis, we expect to see some improvement in the areas we have specifically looked to address.

 Our Gender Pay Gap

-Our median Gender Pay Gap is 32.1% which is slightly lower than our industry benchmark.
-This indicates that in our organisation we have a disproportionate concentration of females in lower paid positions.
+Our average (mean) total remuneration Gender Pay Gap is 22.6%, which is slightly lower than our industry benchmark of 24.8%.

 Gender Composition

-We acknowledge that we have a gender pay gap and like many organisations it’s because we have a disproportionate concentration of females in our workforce that make up our lower to lower-middle positions and stronger representation of men in the upper and middle quartiles.
-This becomes very apparent when we look at our non-management workforce profile with numbers of females in these positions increasing to 64% in 2022 – 2023, up from 60% in the 2020 – 2021 reporting period.
-Furthermore, when reviewing our part-time workforce, 87% are women and only 13% are men.
+We acknowledge that we have a gender pay gap, and like many organisations, it’s because we have a disproportionate concentration of females in our workforce that make up our lower to lower-middle quartile positions and a stronger representation of men in the upper quartile, in some areas, such as the technology space.

 Adica’s Action on Gender Equality

-Board composition: our Board gender composition is currently 14% female (Chair) compared to industry benchmarking of 27%.
-This is an area that we will review further over the next 12 – 18 months.
+Board composition: our Board's gender composition is currently 20% female (Chair) compared to industry benchmarking of 27%.
+There is an opportunity here to improve our gender balance.

-Retention: we are looking to implement more beneficial survey tools to get better data and insights from employees who join us, remain with us longer term or decide to move on from Adica.
-This will help us develop more meaningful retention strategies and address particular areas of concern, for example, if we noticed a spike in parents not returning from parental leave, what do we need to do to address this.
+Retention: we have now implemented more beneficial survey tools to obtain data to provide better insights from employees who join us, remain with us longer term or decide to move on from Adica.
+This will support us to develop more meaningful retention strategies and address areas of concern where it relates to gender equality and career progression.

 Useful definitions for reference